-The city of Rasnov is a quiet little provincial town, with not much going on but still with enough things to do for a few days.
-While the city makes a great one-day trip from Brasov, I would highly recommend renting a car in Brasov and driving the 15 kilometers.
-Spend a couple of days in Rasnov and discover the best things to do in Rasnov!
+Welcome to Rasnov, Romania – a quiet little provincial town with not much going on but still enough things to do for a few days.
+While the city makes a great one-day trip from Brasov, I highly recommend renting a car and spending a few days here.
+It will be enough to glimpse the lovely town and discover the best things to do in Rasnov!

 Disclosure. *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 Table of Contents

 The city has a few pretty streets with colorful houses, so take a short walking tour of the old town.
 Stay at the fancy Radsor Hotel and admire the “Hollywood” sign at the top of the hill.
 Next, hike to the Citadel and admire the views over the city.
 Then, have fun at Dino Park and discover the Valea Cetatii Cave.
 Finally, drive to Zarnesti town and learn more about the rescued bears from Libearty Bear Sanctuary Zarnesti.

 Overnight at Rasnov Hotel

 The fancy-looking hotel in the middle of the town is the perfect choice for spending a few nights in Rasnov.
 Almost all rooms overlook the Citadel, and the hotel truly offers a 4-star experience.
 Classy and sassy, modern and chic, well maintained and very welcoming, everything to make your stay memorable!

 Appreciate the silence, the hospitality, and the coziness of the hotel and enjoy the spectacular view over the Citadel from the terrace.
 You can try delicious traditional dishes at the on-site restaurant and don’t forget to taste some Romanian wine!

 Make sure to order the homemade PAPANASI, a traditional Romanian fried pastry, doughnut-shaped, served with sour cream and jam topping.